Petrified Forest National Park

-Petrified Forest National Park is an American national park in Navajo and Apache counties in northeastern Arizona.
+Petrified Forest National Park is a national park of the United States in Navajo and Apache counties in northeastern Arizona.
 Named for its large deposits of petrified wood, the park covers about 346 mi2, encompassing semi-desert shrub steppe as well as highly eroded and colorful badlands.
 The park's headquarters is about 26 mi east of Holbrook along Interstate 40 (I-40), which parallels the BNSF Railway's Southern Transcon, the Puerco River, and historic U.S. Route 66, all crossing the park roughly east–west.
 The site, the northern part of which extends into the Painted Desert, was declared a national monument in 1906 and a national park in 1962.
 The park received 644,922 recreational visitors in 2018.

 Averaging about 5400 ft in elevation, the park has a dry windy climate with temperatures that vary from summer highs of about 100 F to winter lows well below freezing.
 More than 400 species of plants, dominated by grasses such as bunchgrass, blue grama, and sacaton, are found in the park.
-Fauna include larger animals such as pronghorns, coyotes, and bobcats, many smaller animals, such as deer mice, snakes, lizards, seven kinds of amphibians, and more than 200 species of birds, some of which are permanent residents and many of which are migratory.
+Fauna include larger animals such as pronghorns, coyotes, and bobcats; many smaller animals, such as deer mice, snakes, lizards, and seven kinds of amphibians; and more than 200 species of birds, some of which are permanent residents and many of which are migratory.
 About one third of the park is designated wilderness—50260 acres.